Tikihead/CoffeeMud/README.md

 When you have Coffeemud all installed, you can open the folder where
 you downloaded/unzipped it and make a shortcut for mud.bat
 and then you can change the name of the shortcut to Coffeemud,
-and change the shortcut's icon, and click that to start your server.
+and change the shortcut's icon, and click that to start your server,
 ( it will open the command prompt and begin loading it there )